jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

 ## Context

-At Datadog, I am working on Dynamic Instrumentation product.
-As the name suggest instrument any part of the code dynamically for inserting code that would capture execution context and state (stack traces, fields, arguments local variables), generate logs, metrics, span or span tags.
+At Datadog, I am working on the Dynamic Instrumentation product.
+As the name suggests it instruments any part of the code dynamically by inserting code that captures execution context and the state (stack traces, fields, arguments local variables), generates logs, metrics, span or span tags.
-On the JVM we are, of course, relying heavily on the instrumentation API for doing this, which gives us the advantage and guartanee that it is a supported API that is used since many years (introduced since JDK 1.5).
+On the JVM, we are, of course, relying heavily on the instrumentation API for doing this, which is a supported API that is used since many years (introduced since JDK 1.5).
-We have in place, along our backend, a demo application (based on Spring [PetClinic](https://github.com/spring-projects/spring-petclinic)) that we are using to continuously verify that the basic features are working as expected.
+We have in place, along our backend, a demo application (based on Spring [PetClinic](https://github.com/spring-projects/spring-petclinic)) used to continuously verify that the basic features are working as expected.
 One day, we noted that the pod that was running this demo, was periodically restarted.
 Our journey started!

 ## Troubleshooting

-First thing is to understand for which reason a pod is restarting.
-Looking at pod description (OOMkill) we could see that the culprit is the memory used by the pod exceeeds the limit of the container.
+The first step is to understand for which reason a pod is restarting.
+Just by Looking at the pod description (OOMkill) we could see that the reason is that the memory used by the pod exceeds the limit of the container.
 Maybe we overlooked the sizing of the container and what is required by the demo to run correctly.
-The Java heap will not go beyond what we configured as the `Xmx` but for the native part it's another story: Metaspace, code cache, GC structs, VM structs, there are plenty of reasons the spaces can grow.
+The Java heap will not go beyond what we configured as the `Xmx` but for the native part, it's another story: Metaspace, code cache, GC structs, VM structs, there are plenty of reasons the spaces can grow.
 But increasing the container memory was not sufficient.
-So a deeper analysis was required.
-Looking at all native spaces, Metaspace was the one that correlates the increase of RSS memory of the process:
+So, a deeper analysis was required.
+While looking at all native spaces, Metaspace was the one that correlates the increase of RSS memory of the process:

 ![](/assets/2023/12/DebuggerDemoMetaspaceRSS.png)

 Did we have a class/classloader leak?
 Checking with the command `jcmd <pid> VM.metaspace` or looking at JFR recordings, the number of classes were still stable.

-By default, Metaspace is unbounded: It can increase its size until there is no more memory on the host/container.
-But we can cap it with `-XX:MaxMetaspaceSize` JVM argument.
-Let's put somehting reasonable and avoid this OOMkill.
+By default, Metaspace is unbounded: it can increase its size until there is no more memory on the host/container.
+But we can cap it with the `-XX:MaxMetaspaceSize` JVM argument.
+Let's put something reasonable to avoid this OOMkill.

 It turned out that we reached the maximum of the Metaspace and `OutOfMemoryError` (OOME) exception was thrown but leaving the process alive in a bad state.
-This was worse than the OOMkill in a container environement which will restart automatically the container.
+This was worse than the OOMkill in a container environment which will restart automatically the container.
 I was not sure if the Metaspace triggers a GC to reclaim unused classes in those circumstances, so I verified it into the OpenJDK code.
-The allocation for Metaspace happens using this [`Metaspace::allocate`](https://github.com/openjdk/jdk/blob/0678253bffca91775d29d2942f48c806ab4d2cab/src/hotspot/share/memory/metaspace.cpp#L890)  method that attempt an allocation and if no allocation is possible because the Metaspace is full, it calls [`CollectedHeap::satisfy_failed_metadata_allocation`](https://github.com/openjdk/jdk/blob/0678253bffca91775d29d2942f48c806ab4d2cab/src/hotspot/share/gc/shared/collectedHeap.cpp#L317)  method that will trigger a special VM operation: [`VM_CollectForMetadataAllocation`](https://github.com/openjdk/jdk/blob/0678253bffca91775d29d2942f48c806ab4d2cab/src/hotspot/share/gc/shared/gcVMOperations.cpp#L231) at safepoint and will trigger a GC (for G1 a concurrent cycle otherwise a Full GC) with cause: `Metadata Threshold`.
-So if an OOME is thrown it means we have really not enough space or a leak is happening.
+The allocation for Metaspace happens using the [`Metaspace::allocate`](https://github.com/openjdk/jdk/blob/0678253bffca91775d29d2942f48c806ab4d2cab/src/hotspot/share/memory/metaspace.cpp#L890)  method that attempts an allocation and if no allocation is possible because the Metaspace is full, it calls the [`CollectedHeap::satisfy_failed_metadata_allocation`](https://github.com/openjdk/jdk/blob/0678253bffca91775d29d2942f48c806ab4d2cab/src/hotspot/share/gc/shared/collectedHeap.cpp#L317)  method that will trigger a special VM operation: [`VM_CollectForMetadataAllocation`](https://github.com/openjdk/jdk/blob/0678253bffca91775d29d2942f48c806ab4d2cab/src/hotspot/share/gc/shared/gcVMOperations.cpp#L231) at safepoint and will trigger a GC (for G1 a concurrent cycle, otherwise a Full GC) with cause: `Metadata Threshold`.
+So, if an OOME is thrown, it means we have really not enough space or a leak is happening.

 The goal of our demo application is to verify that our instrumentation is working as expected.
 This instrumentation is done through a [`java.lang.instrumentation.ClassFileTransformer`](https://docs.oracle.com/javase/8/docs/api/java/lang/instrument/ClassFileTransformer.html) registered through Instrumentation API.
 When a class is loaded, the transformer checks if we need to instrument or not this class.
 But what if the class is already loaded and we need to instrument it?
 In this case, we use the [`Instrumentation::retransformClasses`](https://docs.oracle.com/javase/8/docs/api/java/lang/instrument/Instrumentation.html#retransformClasses-java.lang.Class...-) method.
 For our demos we are continuously (every minute) trying to retransform the same class to inject code.